va7deo/PrehistoricIsle/README.md

 FPGA compatible core of SNK M68000 (Prehistoric Isle in 1930 based) arcade hardware for [**MiSTerFPGA**](https://github.com/MiSTer-devel/Main_MiSTer/wiki) written by [**Darren Olafson**](https://twitter.com/Darren__O).

 The intent is for this core to be a 1:1 playable implementation of Prehistoric Isle in 1930 arcade hardware.

-Currently in **beta state**, this core is in active development with assistance from [**atrac17**](https://github.com/atrac17).
+This core is in active development with assistance from [**atrac17**](https://github.com/atrac17).

 <br>
 <p align="center">